Xilinx/roast-examples/README.md

 In ROAST, picocom application has been used for connecting and disconnecting local board support. https://github.com/npat-efault/picocom

+User needs to be in Bash prompt while setting virtual environment and running the test cases.
+Usable commands are bash or bash --norc.
+And bash prompt should be in below fomrat. i.e. bash-4.2$

 ### USING PYPI TO SETUP ROAST ENVIRONMENT: